frontmark/experimental/ionos-cloud-init/README.md

 - Note that an - *empty* - datacenter named `foobar` is expected to exist. *Create it first!*
 - Note that you must have [GNU Make](https://www.gnu.org/software/make/) installed in order to make use of the handy [Makefile](Makefile).

-To make things clear: the following "tutorial" will guide you through the creation and deletion of the very simple `foobar` datacenter, which consists of only two servers: the "ENTERPRISE" server `foo`, which has an SSD, used to store data, and a boot disk for the OS; and the "CUBES" server `bar`, which only has a direct attached storage (DAS), but no data drive.
+The following "tutorial" will guide you through the creation and deletion of the very simple `foobar` datacenter, which consists of only two servers: the "ENTERPRISE" server `foo`, which has an SSD, used to store data, and a boot disk for the OS; and the "CUBES" server `bar`, which only has a direct attached storage (DAS), but no data drive.
 Both servers do have a network interface card (NIC), which is connected to the internet, but all incoming traffic will be blocked by a firewall, except for traffic coming from "{{ source-ip }}" (to be defined in `.de_fra.json`) to SSH port 22.

 The YAML files (the `#cloud-configs`) will initialize both servers entirely, so that in the end the user `favmd` can log in as the sudo user `ladmin` via SSH with a key, the sudo `passwd` will be "password" (created with `mkpasswd` as described in the [Cloud config examples](https://cloudinit.readthedocs.io/en/latest/topics/examples.html)),